MontseBadia/kata-boom-final-project-client/README.md

   **Logout:** As a user I can logout from the platform so I can stop using it

-  **Get Kata:** As a user I want to go to the selected kata to be able to do it
+  **Get Random Kata:** As a user I want to get a random kata so that I can do it

-  **Type Solution:** As a user I want to type my possible kata solution to the editor in the platform
+  **Type Solution:** As a user I want to type my solution to the kata in the code editor

   **Check Kata:** As a user I want to check if my solution to the kata passess all required tests